huseyinelci/CustomerSegmentation/README.md

 ---
 <a name="10"></a>
 ## Conclusion
+* Trained a K-means model on the general-customers population data sets.
+Used the model to cluster the customer data for the customer segmentation and then was compared distributions of clusters.
+* **Stacking** and **Voting** were useful than a **single model** result.
+* It would be nice if we present our findings to the customer and receive feedback.
+* Two challenges of this project is **the large data size and the data imbalance.** Cleaning of this big data and applying GridSearcheCV to the models also requires serious time and machine performance.
+For the solution, it should spend some more time to get to know the columns and seek high performance without disabling the important columns.
+Implementing GridSearchCV with 10–128 variations for each model was a mistake for me.
+Was be wiser to focus only on LGBM and XGBoost models.

 **It was instructive, it was worth it.** You may touch the code.
 Have a enjoy. **:)**